kiwicom/mobile/README.md

 const priceInNOK = CurrencyFormatter(priceInEuros, currencyCode);
 ```

+Note that in development, it uses a "dummy" currency formatter, so it is possible that some decimals appear as `12.99999999999999`.
+In production, however, the native module picks the formatter provided by the native host.
+(See the iOS code [here](https://github.com/kiwicom/mobile/blob/master/ios/RNModules/RNCurrencyManager/RNCurrencyManager/RNCurrencyManager.m#L37-L42) for example)

 ## Best practices

 ### Accessing arbitrarily nested, possibly nullable properties on a JavaScript object